Prince Paul of Württemberg: Illegitimate descendants

-Shortly before his marriage, Paul had a mistress, an actress named Friederike Margarethe Porth (22 August 1776, Halberstadt - 9 June 1860, Frankfurt am Main).
-Friederike was the daughter of Johann Carl Porth (1748, Barchwitz, Silesia - 18 June 1794, Weimar) and his wife, Caroline (c.
-1752 - died after 1797, Weimar).
+Shortly before his marriage, Paul had a mistress, an actress named Friederike Margarethe Porth.
+Friederike was the daughter of Johann Carl Porth and his wife, Caroline.
 Paul and Friederike had a daughter baptized Adelheid Pauline Karoline, usually called Karoline, marrying later as Karoline von Rottenburg (16 November 1805, Frankfurt am Main - 13 February 1872, Frankfurt am Main).
 On 16 February 1836, in Augsburg, Karoline married Freiherr Karl Pfeffel von Kriegelstein (22 November 1811, Dresden - 25 January 1890, Munich).
 Through his daughter Karoline, Prince Paul is an ancestor of former British Prime Minister Boris Johnson.

 Later life and second marriage

 In 1815 Paul moved from his home in Stuttgart to Paris, leaving his wife and two sons, but taking his daughters with him.
 There he led a relatively modest life, but was frequently in the company of intellectuals such as Georges Cuvier.
 Paul's family did not approve of this and ordered him to return to Württemberg, but he refused.
 While in Paris, he fathered two more illegitimate daughters by two different mistresses.

 Shortly after the death of his wife in 1847, Paul went to England with his long-term mistress Magdalena Fausta Angela Creus y Soler, of Menorcan origin, the widow of Sir Sandford Whittingham KCB, and they were married in the Parish Church of St Nicholas, Brighton, Sussex, on 26 April 1848.
 She died in Paris, 27 December 1852.
 They had a daughter, born before their marriage: